 Reflection and Refinement

 Teaching for God’s Glory makes an intentional effort to help educators practice personal and professional reflection.
-This is an abridged version of this article.
-To read more, subscribe to the print or digital edition of Christian Educators Journal.

 Teaching for God’s Glory, by Tyler Harms (Elm Hill, 2020)